nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Inventory**: A list of necessary food ingredients and their associated stock quantities
 * **Mainstream OS**: Windows, Linux, Unix, OS X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Private customer detail**: A customer detail that is not meant to be shared with others